mr-stringer/gs2/readme.md

 **Warning - gs2 can delete data inside your HANA database!**

 Before using gs2, make sure you understand what it will do.
 A certain combination of configuration parameters could delete your data.
 Carefully read the configuration section before running!

-**Use gs2 at your own risk**

 ## What gs2 does